Stephen Ministry is the one-to-one lay caring ministry that takes place in congregations that use the Stephen Series system.

 Some important guidelines for this caring relationship protect both the care receiver and the Stephen Minister:

 Stephen Ministers are congregation members trained by Stephen Leaders to offer confidential, high-quality, one-to-one Christian care to people going through tough times.
 A Stephen Minister usually provides care to one person at a time, meeting with that person once a week for about an hour.
-Twice a month, Stephen Ministers meet with their Stephen Leaders twice a month for supervision and continuing education.
+Once a month, Stephen Ministers meet with their Stephen Leaders for supervision and continuing education.

 Stephen Leaders direct and establish Stephen Ministry in a congregation.
 They: